isomerpages/mse-zerowaste/_waste-streams/food-waste.md

 ---
-title: 'Food Waste'
+title: Food Waste
 permalink: /foodwaste/
-breadcrumb: 'Our Focus Areas'
+breadcrumb: Our Focus Areas
 ---
 ### Food waste is one of the biggest waste streams in Singapore and the amount of food waste generated has grown by around 20% over the last 10 years.
 In 2019, Singapore generated around 744 million kg of food waste.
 That is equivalent to 2 bowls of rice per person per day, or around 51,000 double decker buses.

 -------------------